 - Maintain physical security by locking rooms and/or file cabinets where protected data and information is stored.
 Ensuring windows are locked and using safes when practicable for especially sensitive protected data and information.

 - Maintaining adequate key control and limiting access to sensitive areas to those individuals with a “need to know” in order to perform their job.

 - Using and frequently changing passwords to access automated systems that process protected data and information.
 Also encouraging the use of “strong” passwords (e.g. at least 6 characters, and not easily guessable).
 Also encouraging the safeguarding of passwords (e.g. do not leave passwords written down in easy view of others in the vicinity of an employees work area).

 - Using firewalls and encrypting protected data and information when appropriate and feasible.
-The Information Technology department provides for this on behalf of all college employees.
+The Information Technology Services department provides for this on behalf of all college employees.

 - Referring calls and mail requesting protected data and information to those individuals who have been trained in safeguarding protected data and information for these types of requests.

 - Shredding and erasing customer information when no longer needed in accordance with Department policy.

 - Taking reasonable efforts to limit the view of computer screens and other mediums (e.g. paper) displaying protected data and information to only those employees who have a “need to know” in order to perform their job.

 - Erasing protected data and information from computer screens when it is no longer in use.
 And never leave your desk area with protected data and information still displayed on a computer screen or on some other medium (e.g. paper) on the desk in clear site of a casual passerby.